-Prerequisites: THA 343 and THA 344 and open only to seniors majoring in theatre arts.
-All required courses must be taken prior to admission to THA 444.
+Prerequisites: THA 343 and THA 344 and open only to seniors majoring in Theatre Arts.
 Each class member selects, directs, and produces a one-act play for presentation before an open audience.
-This is the capstone course for students majoring in theatre arts or theatre arts education and serves as an exit examination for these majors.
+This is the capstone course for students majoring in Theatre Arts or Theatre Arts Education and serves as an exit examination for these majors.
 The one-act plays are critiqued by a theatre professional from outside the department and by members of the department in two separate adjudication periods.
 Also, students must keep a journal and they must prepare a professional Director's Portfolio which is a major artifact of this course.
 Students are expected to take the process from the vision and selection of a play to the actual production.
 The Theatre Arts Department Chair will assign each student to a specific semester.
 Students are expected to pay royalties on their production and may encumber some costs by choice of their individual plays.
 Students must pass this class with a minimum grade of C.